Stress and Your College-Age Kid: What You Can Do

 - Pressure, Stress, and the Gifted Student

 - Helping Gifted Students With Stress Management

-- Depression at College
+- Antidepressants at College

 They’re anxious about debt, worried about job security—and all this before they so much as declare a major.
 They’re first year college students, and according to a recent survey conducted by UCLA’s Higher Education Research Institute (HERI), their emotional health is at a quarter century low.

 HERI’s “The American Freshman: National Norms Fall 2010” is in the 25th year of its survey of over 200,000 incoming students at four-year institutions across the U.S. on subjects ranging from public policy to personal assessment.
 Of the undergrads polled, a mere 52% rated their emotional health as above average; this represents a 3% decrease in the past year alone and a massive 12% drop from 1985, the year that freshmen were first asked to evaluate their well-being.
 Interestingly, female students were far more likely than their male counterparts to report sub-par emotional health, representing a widening gender gap when it comes to how students deal with stress.

 The numbers are alarming—but given similar emotional health trends in the American workforce, the fact that children’s emotional health seems to mimic that of their parents hardly comes as a surprise.
 Also unsurprising is what many researchers pinpoint as one of the primary causes for this record-level stress: financial worries.
 HERI Director Sylvia Hurtado said in a recent press release that the growing price tag associated with higher ed represented a “significant barrier to college access for today’s students.”